 - Visit the National Student Loan Data System website.

-- Choose “Financial Aid Review” and accept the terms and conditions when prompted.
+- Choose the “Financial Aid Review” and accept the terms and conditions when prompted.

-- Log in to your account with your FSA ID.
+- Log in to your account with your Federal Student Aid (FSA) ID.
 If you don’t already have an account, you can make one.

 - Review your information to find your loan servicer.

 Private student loans are also assigned loan servicers.
 With this type of loan, your servicer should be listed on your credit reports.
 You can access your credit reports free of charge at annualcreditreport.com.